lrtsuser/LRTS/README.md

 # Artifact for "Revisiting Test-Case Prioritization on Long-Running Test Suites" (ISSTA 2024)

-This is the artifact README for the research paper "Revisiting Test-Case Prioritization on Long-Running Test Suites" in ISSTA 2024.
+This README is for the artifact of the research paper "Revisiting Test-Case Prioritization on Long-Running Test Suites" in ISSTA 2024.
-The "Getting Start" section provides a quick walkthrough on the general functionality (e.g., downloading and extract data from more builds, running TCP techniques) of the artifact on one of the evaluated project.
-To use the dataset we collected, please refer to the "Detailed Description" section.
+The "Getting Start" section provides a quick walkthrough on the general functionality (e.g., downloading and extracting data from more builds, running TCP techniques) of the artifact using one of the evaluated projects as an example.
+To use the full dataset we previously collected, please refer to the "Detailed Description" section.

 ## Getting Start